P5R Vinesauce Mod – Devlog #3

 Voices – 75% Done

-Oh right, and I also need to replace the voices for the card game the characters play in the Thieves Den.
+Oh, and I also need to swap out voices for the Thieves Den card game.

 Text Edits – 1% Done